MicrosoftDocs/microsoft-community-training/microsoft-community-training/content-management/manage-content/manage-course-category/add-an-administrator-for-a-course.md

 original-url: https://docs.microsoftcommunitytraining.com/docs/add-an-administrator-for-a-course
 author: nikotha
 ms.author: nikotha
-description: There are two types of content admin in the Microsoft Community Training  platform – Category administrator and Course administrator. ms.prod: learning-azure
+description: There are two types of content admin in the Community Training  platform – Category administrator and Course administrator. ms.prod: learning-azure
 ---

 # Add an administrator for a course

-There are two types of content admin in the Microsoft Community Training  platform – Category administrator and Course administrator.
+There are two types of content admin in the Community Training  platform – Category administrator and Course administrator.
 There is no limit to the number of Category administrator and Course administrator that you can create on the platform.

 1. **Category administrator** is responsible for content creation and management of all the courses under one or more categories on the portal.